ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 ### Grok exporter

-As previously said, to export metrics in the blackbox fashion, we are using [Grok Exporter tool](https://github.com/fstab/grok_exporter) which is a generic Prometheus exporter that extracts metrics from unstructured log data.
-Grok exporter uses Grok patterns for parsing log lines (Grok was originally developed as part of Logstash to provide log data as input for ElasticSearch).
+To be able to export metrics in the blackbox fashion, we are using [Grok Exporter tool](https://github.com/fstab/grok_exporter) which is a generic Prometheus exporter that extracts metrics from unstructured log data.
+Grok exporter uses Grok patterns for parsing log lines.

 Before we dockerize and deploy example application in Kubernetes, we must first apply following Grok exporter kubernetes resources:
 - [grok-exporter-configmap](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/grok_exporter/grok-exporter-configmap.yaml) - contains configuration file for Grok exporter which has following key information: